-Medication Assisted Treatment (MAT) Center in Jacksonville FL, St Augustine and Riverside, FL
+Medication Assisted Treatment (MAT) Center in Jacksonville FL and St Augustine FL

 What is Medication Assisted Treatment (MAT) ?

 Medication-assisted treatment (MAT) is a combination of using medications with counseling and behavioral therapies.
 This is the most recommended type of treatment for people suffering from various substance use disorder.